2026-04-24

 Example of what a visa sticker looks like.

-If you have applied for an extended Schengen visa, you must visit one of the Swedish Migration Agency’s service centres to have the entry visa sticker pasted into your passport.
+If you have applied for an extended Schengen visa, you will receive information about when and where to visit the Swedish Migration Agency to have the entry visa sticker pasted into your passport.
 If someone else will be collecting the sticker for you, they need to bring a power of attorney from you.

 A Schengen visa does not automatically entitle you to enter the Schengen area.
 You may therefore need to provide information at the border and at other checkpoints.
 For example, you may need to provide information about your livelihood, how long you intend to stay in Sweden, and why you are visiting Sweden.
 In some cases, such checks may lead you to be denied entry into Sweden or the Schengen area.